 To return to the examples we gave you above, topic clusters for a commercial or corporate law firm might include “business structures” and “commercial real estate agreements.”
 You can create various other topic clusters as you develop more content, and the topic clusters can make it easier for your target readers to locate the information you have to offer them.

 Planning Online Content for Your Law Firm

 For most law firms, blogs are just one element of a much larger online content marketing strategy.
-As we’ve explained above, blog posts can help you to develop Competency Pages for specific questions or issues your readers might be searching out, and within those Competency Pages, topic clusters can help you to organize material that ultimately will allow your reader to obtain the information she’s seeking by visiting your website.
+As we’ve explained above, blog posts can help you to develop Pillar Pages for specific questions or issues your readers might be searching out.
+Within those Pillar Pages, topic clusters can help you to organize material that ultimately will allow your reader to obtain the information she’s seeking by visiting your website.

 When you’re just getting started with online marketing for your law firm, the specifics of blogging and content creation can feel overwhelming.
-Many law firms realize that it can be incredibly beneficial to hire a marketing company with experience setting up new SEO-friendly pages and managing content on a weekly basis.
+Many law firms realize that it can be incredibly beneficial to hire a marketing company with experience setting up new SEO-friendly pages and managing content weekly.
 Yet it’s certainly not impossible for law firms to learn how to engage in online marketing themselves.